w0805615/ManvirBookStore1/ManvirBookStore/README.txt

 1701
 Created a new class in ViewModels folder in th e.Models project named "ProductVM.cs" Modified according to the given instructiobns and installed the packaged to solve the error

+1713
+Modified th ProductController.cs file as the given instructions.
+So the IActionResult Upsert calls to the ProductVM view model